 David Cobden is a Professor in the Department of Physics.
 His group investigates phenomena that arise in quantum materials and devices with submicron dimensions, including atomically thin two-dimensional sheets and nanowires, with a particular interest in uncovering new physics in regimes of low dimensionality, quantum coherence, nontrivial electronic topology, strong correlations, and phase transitions.
-They employ a combination of probes including electrical magnetotransport, optics, scanning probes, and photoemission.
-Discovering and harnessing such materials and new phenomena in them will be essential for developing viable QIS platforms.
-Cobden is a co-PI for MEM-C and the Programmable Quantum Materials Center, a joint UW/Columbia Energy Frontier Research Center funded by the U.S. Department of Energy.
+They employ a combination of probes including magnetotransport, optics, scanned probes, and photoemission.
+Discovering and harnessing such new materials and phenomena will be essential for developing solid-state QIS platforms.
+Cobden is a co-PI of MEM-C and also of the Programmable Quantum Materials Center, a joint UW/Columbia Energy Frontier Research Center funded by the U.S. Department of Energy.
 Both centers are focused on controllable quantum materials.
-He also serves as chair the steering committee for the Thouless Institute of Quantum Matter.
+He also serves as chair of the steering committee for the Thouless Institute of Quantum Matter.

 Brandi Cossairt is the Lloyd E. and Florence M. West Endowed Professor in the Department of Chemistry.
 The Cossairt group is focused on understanding how interfacial chemistry and defect engineering in quantum dots and van der Waals materials can be used to modulate their optical properties for applications in conventional and quantum light technologies.
 They are particularly interested in building emitters in a layer by layer or atom by atom fashion to eliminate ensemble heterogeneity.
 They are also interested in synthetic strategies that enable deterministic integration of emitters and related quantum materials into photonic cavities.
 Cossairt is involved in several campus projects in the field of QIS including serving as an Executive committee member and co-PI of AQET, Associate Director for Research and Research Theme I Lead for iMOD, Thrust I co-Lead for MEM-C, and is a co-PI on the QII-TAQS grant.